 ‘This volume ought to end any legitimate denials of the canonical Gospels’ biographical character.
 It has made its case.’
 Journal of Biblical Literature

-See more reviews on the Baylor University Press page
+See more review quotes on the Baylor University Press page.